codeliuyang/django_databse_column_comment/README.md

 # django_mysql_comment
-auto add comment for mysql table
+auto add comment for mysql table and column

 ## How to use